Postal stationery: History

 The next innovation in postal stationery came in 1869 with the introduction of the postal card in Austria-Hungry.
 Postal cards are a type of cardstock that contains an imprinted stamp or indicium.
 They quickly caught on due to being mostly uniform and less bulky then traditional letters.
 To the point that Great Britain, Finland, Switzerland and Württemberg had all issued postal cards by 1871.
 Followed by the United States in 1873.

 Despite its popularity, the postal card was soon followed by the letter card.
 A letter card is a postal stationery item consisting of a folded card with a prepaid imprinted stamp.
 The format was first issued by Belgium in 1882.
 Great Britain issued their first official letter cards in 1892 and Newfoundland introduced small reply cards starting in 1912.
 Letter cards had the advantage of providing twice the room for writing a message then postal cards and were more private due to being folded over..
 A variation of the letter card called an aerogram was introduced in 1933 by a Lieutenant Colonel while he was doing a tour in the Middle East theatre.
 Although the format was not officially endorsed by the Universal Postal Union until 1952.
 An aerogram is a thin, lightweight piece foldable paper that is used for writing letters and sending them via airmail.
 Although unlike letter cards they can come unstamped and be issued by private companies..

 Collecting

-Most postal stationery pieces are collected as entires, that is, the whole card, sheet or envelope.
-In the 19th century the practice was to collect "cut squares" (or cut-outs in the UK) which involved clipping the embossed indicia from a postal envelope.
+Most postal stationery pieces are collected as entires, that is, the whole card, sheet, or envelope.
+In the 19th century, it was common to collect "cut squares" (or cut-outs in the UK), which involved clipping the embossed or otherwise pre-printed indicia from postal stationery entires.
 This destroyed the envelope.
 As a result, one cannot tell from a cut square what specific envelope it came from and, many times, the cancellation information.
-The manner in which the stamped envelope is cut out (defined by the term "knife") vanishes on a cut square.
-Thus most collectors prefer entires to cut squares.
+The manner in which the stamped envelope is cut out (defined by the term "knife") cannot be determined from a cut square.
+Thus, most collectors prefer entires to cut squares.

 Many country-specific stamp catalogs list postal stationery and there are books devoted to the postal stationery of individual countries.
 The current, but now dated, principal encyclopedic work is the nineteen volume Higgins & Gage World Postal Stationery Catalog.